 SUBCHAPTER D APPLICATION PROCESS

-DIVISION 6 REVIEWING THE APPLICATION FOR COMPLIANCE WITH MINIMUM STANDARDS, RULES, AND STATUTES
+DIVISION 6 TIME FRAMES FOR ISSUING OR DENYING A PERMIT

 §745.321.
-What will Licensing do after accepting my application?
+How long does Licensing have to issue or deny a permit after accepting my application?

-After we accept your application, our process of deciding to issue or deny varies depending on the type of permit you requested.
-For example, we must conduct an on-site inspection before issuing a compliance certificate, registration, or license to determine compliance with licensing minimum standards, rules, and/or statutes.
-We will decide to issue or deny you a permit no later than two months after we accept your application, unless you are applying for an employer-based child care operation or shelter care operation permit.
-For an employer-based child care operation or shelter care operation permit, we will decide to issue or deny you a permit no later than 30 days after we accept your application.
+(a) If you are applying for a permit other than a compliance certificate, we will issue or deny you a permit no later than two months after we accept your application, unless there is good cause to exceed this timeframe.

+(b) If you are applying for a compliance certificate, we will issue or deny you a certificate no later than 30 days after we accept your application, unless there is good cause to exceed this timeframe.

 §745.323.
 What if Licensing exceeds its timeframes for processing my application?

-You may file a complaint with the Assistant Commissioner for Child-Care Licensing.
-The Assistant Commissioner will resolve the dispute in a timely manner.
+You may file a complaint with the Associate Commissioner for Child Care Regulation.
+The Associate Commissioner will resolve the dispute in a timely manner.
 We must reimburse you for your application fee if we do not establish good cause for exceeding the time limit.

 §745.325.
-How do I file a complaint?
+How do I file a complaint regarding timeframes for processing my application?

+(a) You must send a written complaint regarding the timeframes for processing your application before we issue or deny you a permit.

-You must send a written request within 30 days after our time limit expires.
-You must send your request stating the nature of the dispute to the Assistant Commissioner for Child-Care Licensing, Mail Code E-550, Texas Department of Family and Protective Services, P.O.
-Box 149030, Austin, Texas 78714.
+(b) You must send your complaint stating the nature of the dispute to the Associate Commissioner for Child Care Regulation, Texas Health and Human Services Commission, P.O.
+Box 149030, Mail Code E-550, Austin, Texas 78714.

 TITLE 26 HEALTH AND HUMAN SERVICES